 The mission of the Women’s Center Student Parent Support Group is to provide resources, information, and genuine support for student mothers empowering them to more effectively meet the needs of their personal, academic and professional lives.
 The goal for the group is to promote the academic success of the university's student-parents.

 Meetings and special programs are held during the academic year for moms (student-parents).
 Various guest speakers are invited to provide expertise on topics of interest.

-U of L Student-Moms (student-parents) are asked to complete the Moms Support Group Questionnaire to help us in our planning of events/activities and discussions for the group.
+U of L Student-Student-parents student-parents are asked to complete the Support Group Questionnaire to help us in our planning of events/activities and discussions for the group.
 We value your input.